Havanese

 Havanese can benefit from omega-3 fatty acids for coat and joint health, either through supplements or specially formulated foods.
 Fresh water should always be available.
 Due to their small size, Havanese puppies are particularly susceptible to hypoglycaemia, so maintaining regular feeding schedules is crucial.
 If you're switching foods, do so gradually over a week to avoid digestive upset.

 Daily brushing is absolutely essential - and we mean daily, not just when you remember.
-Use a gentle slicker brush or pin brush to work through the coat systematically, starting from the skin and working outward.
+Use a gentle slicker or pin brush to work through the coat systematically, starting from the skin and working outward.
 A detangling spray can be your best friend for working through any knots without causing discomfort.
 Many Australian owners find that a few minutes of brushing while watching TV becomes a lovely bonding ritual.

 Who is an ideal owner?